resheku/my-awesome/README.md

 - [nedbat/coveragepy](https://github.com/nedbat/coveragepy) - The code coverage tool for Python
 - [neomatrix369/nlp_profiler](https://github.com/neomatrix369/nlp_profiler) - A simple NLP library allows profiling datasets with one or more text columns.
 When given a dataset and a column name containing text data, NLP Profiler will return either high-level insights or low-level/granular statistical information about the text in that column.
 - [netbox-community/netbox](https://github.com/netbox-community/netbox) - Infrastructure resource modeling for network automation.
 Open source under Apache 2.
 Public demo: https://demo.netbox.dev
-- [netromdk/vermin](https://github.com/netromdk/vermin) - Concurrently detect the minimum Python versions needed to run code
+- [netromdk/vermin](https://github.com/netromdk/vermin) - Concurrently detect the minimum Python versions needed to run code - Vermin 1.5 will end support for Python 2.7
 - [nginx-proxy/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) - Automated nginx proxy for Docker containers using docker-gen
 - [nicolargo/glances](https://github.com/nicolargo/glances) - Glances an Eye on your system.
 A top/htop alternative for GNU/Linux, BSD, Mac OS and Windows operating systems.
 - [nidhaloff/igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test, and use models without writing code